wanghaisheng/responsive-landing-page-starter/content/blog/en/recieve-sms-messages-with-asp-net-mvc-framework-dr.md

 ## Set the SMS Callback Webhook URL for Your Nexmo Number

-Next, head over to the [Nexmo Dashboard](https://dashboard.nexmo.com/) and navigate to the **Settings** page.
+Next, head over to the [Vonage Dashboard](https://dashboard.nexmo.com/) and navigate to the **Settings** page.
 Towards the bottom, you will see **Callback for Inbound SMS** under the **API Settings**.
 Paste the ngrok URL inside the textbox and add **/SMS/Receive** to the end of it.
 This will route the message to Receive action in the SMS controller.

 ![Ngrok API Settings](/content/blog/how-to-receive-sms-messages-with-asp-net-mvc-framework/ngrok-api-settings.png)